Florida Panthers: 2020–2022: Presidents' Trophy and return to playoffs

-2022–present: Three consecutive Stanley Cup Final series and back-to-back championships
+2022–present: Three consecutive Stanley Cup Final series, back-to-back championships and the arrival of Brady Tkachuk

 Forward Matthew Tkachuk, pictured with the Calgary Flames.

-After being swept in the second round by the Lightning, general manager Bill Zito decided to move on from interim head coach Andrew Brunette.
+After being swept in the second round by the Lightning, interim head coach Andrew Brunette was let go.
 On June 22, 2022, the Panthers hired Paul Maurice to be the franchise's 18th head coach.
 Later that same off-season, the Panthers traded away Hart Memorial Trophy nominee forward Jonathan Huberdeau, defenseman MacKenzie Weegar, a first-round pick, and prospect Cole Schwindt to the Calgary Flames in exchange for forward Matthew Tkachuk and a mid-round draft pick.
 The Tkachuk–Hubderdeau trade saw two 100-point NHL scorers traded for each other for the first time since 1988, when Wayne Gretzky was traded for Jimmy Carson.
 This trade was also the first sign-and-trade in NHL history as Tkachuk was a restricted free agent at the time.
-The hiring of head coach Maurice and the Tkachuk trade proved to be successful in the following seasons.